 Itching, vomiting, gas, and loose stools can sometimes be the result of food intolerances if other causes for these symptoms have been ruled out.
 Many pet owners attempt an elimination diet by randomly eliminating certain foods that they suspect might be the problem.
 However, this approach is hit or miss, and the owner may be eliminating one food while leaving other foods in the diet that may be causing the problem.
 In order to clearly identify problem foods, a strategic approach needs to be taken.

-Rule out other causes of the symptoms before beginning an elimination diet.
+Rule out other causes of the allergy symptoms with a veterinarian before beginning an elimination diet.

 There are several proteins that can be avoided in the beginning stages of an elimination diet.

-Itโs important to find a safe protein to use as a baseline for the elimination diet.
+It’s important to find a safe, novel protein to use as a foundation for an elimination diet.

 Focus on strategically introducing new ingredients that will help to balance the diet with all essential nutrients.

-Be mindful of ingredients in supplements that may include ingredients that trigger food sensitivities.
+Be mindful of supplement formulas that may include ingredients that trigger food sensitivities.

-Dogs and cats with food allergies and sensitivities tend to have poor gut health and biodiversity.
+Dogs and cats with food allergies and sensitivities may have poor gut health and biodiversity.

-Another potential cause of allergy-like symptoms is yeast.
-While yeast is a natural component of a dog and catโs microbiome, certain factors can cause yeast to bloom and create a yeast infection.
+Another potential cause of allergy-like symptoms is yeast or bacterial infections.
+While yeast is a natural component of a dog and cat’s microbiome, certain factors can cause yeast to bloom and create a yeast infection.
+Excessive scratching and grooming and lead to secondary bacterial infections.
 An elimination diet can be an effective tool when a yeast infection is being triggered by certain foods.
 However, if a yeast infection is linked to other environmental factors, then an elimination diet may not be useful.

 Environmental Allergies